Anoja Weerasinghe: Career

 Meanwhile, when Anoja was in grade 9, she acted in the play Anduren Eliyata produced by Newton Gunaratne and Yoga Balasuriya of Mahanama College, Moneragala.
 Weerasinghe first came to the screen with a minor role in Yasapalitha Nanayakkara's film Tak Tik Tuk.
-His first main role came through role Surangi of Yasapalitha's film Monarathenna.
+Her first main role came through role Surangi of Yasapalitha's film Monarathenna.
 She appeared in the Australian film Island in 1989.

 In the film Maldeniye Simieon, she played dual roles, which became her turning point.
 For the roles, she won the Best Supporting Actress at the 11th New Delhi International Film Festival.
-Then she established herself in the 1980s in Sinhala cinema, made his mark in popular cinema with the film Obata Diwura Kiyannam.
+Then she established herself in the 1980s in Sinhala cinema, made her mark in popular cinema with the film Obata Diwura Kiyannam.
 Her popular role in 1980s came through Araliya Mal, Channayi Kello Dennayi, Peraḷikārayō, Mamayi Rajā, Sināsenna Raththaran and Yukthiyaṭa Væḍa.
 She later won Best Actress award at Sarasaviya, Presidential, OCIC and Swarnasanka awards for her performances in artistic films such as Kelimadala, Gurugedara, Surabidena, Julietge Bhumikawa, Muhudu Lihini, Seilama, Siri Medura and Janelaya.